Jam-Ed: How Music Impacts Learning

 To what detriment would I endanger our relationship if this was my response to something that holds precious memories for you, that reminds you of something important, or simply gets you shaking your tail feathers?

-Later this fall, I have an entire series planned on relationships, and I will be discussing sibling relationships at length.
+I have an entire series planned on relationships, and I will be discussing sibling relationships at length.
 But for now, I believe that it is nonelective to talk to our children about respect.
 When it comes to music, this is imperative.

 One child can bark all they want at another child for what they deem terrible, but it will not change the other child’s heart.
 And the heart is the essence of favored music.
-In fact, such criticisms only breed contempt, resentment, and rebellion.
+In fully predict, such criticisms only breed contempt, resentment, and rebellion.
 It is not just sound, it is a passionate love of something for specific reasons.
 Just like I was describing in the beginning of this post.
 I have reasons why I love or hate something.

 Amazing Grace will bring me to tears.